compomics/searchgui/README.md

 ### Converting Spectrum Data

-SearchGUI currently only supports mgf files as the input format for the spectra.
-To convert your raw data to mgf we recommend using [msconvert](http://proteowizard.sourceforge.net) from [ProteoWizard](http://proteowizard.sourceforge.net).
+SearchGUI supports mgf files as the direct input format for the spectra as this is what is supported by all the search engines.

+However, by referring to the location of your [ProteoWizard](http://proteowizard.sourceforge.net) installtion you can also provide your raw files as input, which will then be converted to mgf using [msconvert](http://proteowizard.sourceforge.net).

+Note that this option is only available via the graphical user interface.
+From the command line you have to run the msconvert command line separatelty.

 [Go to top of page](#searchgui)